The options for small-ship cruising in the USA are about to expand thanks to ACL-American Cruise Lines.

 ACL currently has 15 ships, of which 10 "modern riverboats" and 5 coastal ships, with capacities between 100-190 passengers.
 The boats sail 35+ USA-only itineraries visiting ports in 31 US states.
 All ACL's ships are USA-built (by Chesapeake Shipbuilding in Salisbury, Maryland USA) and all-American crewed.

 The newbuilds boast an environmentally-friendly catamaran design for coastal routes as well as in the shallow waters of bays, lakes, and rivers.
-Regional expansions include sailing the full East & West coasts, Alaska, the Great Lakes, and more.
+Regional expansions include sailing the full East and West USA coasts, Alaska, the Great Lakes, and more.

 Each Project Blue vessel has length 241 ft (74 m) and beam/width 56 ft (17 m).
 Of all the 56 staterooms (suites and singles), ~85% are balconied.
 Guests will be able to enjoy the swim platforms, tenders, and kayaks for small group land excursions.